Kowsalyasp/parentkarafmodule/sql readme.md

     and then with continuation [A-Za-z0-9_], these values are only allowed after the table name and are separated by an underscore.

     <unique-key-column> = Valid column name should be provided.
+Note that the column should be unique.

 #### Create a unique key:
 We can create one or more than one field/columns of a table that uniquely identify a record.
 Creating a unique constraint automatically creates a